Deadline To File Taxes in 2026

 What To Do If You Don’t Receive Your T4

 If, for some reason, March comes around and you still haven’t received your T4 from your employer, you do have options.
 First off, if any employer lags on their duties, they can face penalties, so it’s definitely in their best interest to get you the forms in time.
-However, if you’re not getting results, you might be able to obtain the forms yourself through a My Account at the CRA website, where, hopefully, the form has been submitted directly by your employer.
+However, if you’re not getting results, you might be able to obtain the forms yourself through My Account at the CRA website, where, hopefully, the form has been submitted directly by your employer.

-Often if a T4 doesn’t show up on time, it’s because an employer doesn’t have your most current contact info.
+Often, if a T4 doesn’t show up on time, it’s because an employer doesn’t have your most current contact info.
 Visit your HR department or give them a call to ensure your contact info is up to date.

 How To File Your Taxes

-If you filed your 2023 taxes on paper, the CRA will mail you the 2024 income tax paperwork by February 20.
-You can download and order forms and publications as of January 18, 2025, at canada.ca/taxes-general-package.
+If you filed your 2024 taxes on paper, the CRA will mail you the 2025 income tax paperwork by February 20.
+You can download and order forms and publications as of January 18, 2026, at canada.ca/taxes-general-package.
 You can also call the Canada Revenue Agency to order forms and publications.
 The contact number is 1-855-330-3305.

 The various ways you can file your taxes electronically are too numerous to mention.
 Don’t be overwhelmed, though, because we’ve done the research for you when it comes to free tax software.